metalbobinou/BnFDebatsParlementairesDownloader-python/README.md

 The two columns are separated by a space, because " " character is forbidden in regular URL (it should be replaced by a "%20"), therefore it is safe to use it as a splitter for data and URLs or ARK IDs.

+- The JPEG downloader tries to download JPEG files until an error HTTP 503 is produced (telling that the file does not exist/the server failed beacuse it cannot send this ressource)
+- The PDF downloader ask for the PDF containing the first 99999 pages (I hope that no document from this time had so much pages...).
+As the ressource does not have so much pages, the server sends the maximum pages it could find.
+Therefore, the full PDF is sent.

 # Contributors:
 - PUREN Marie (Main Consumer & Projet Leader) [2023-...]